-In effect, as highlighted in this report, the company has several rules and procedures that provide for close and regular contact between members of the Board of Directors, namely between the Chairman and the Directors, and provides the conditions and necessary means for the performance of their functions in an independent, informed and efficient manner, hereby ensuring oversight and monitoring of the executive management functions.
+As highlighted in this report, the company has several rules and procedures that provide for close and regular contact between members of the Board of Directors, namely between the Chairman and the directors, and provides the conditions and necessary means for the performance of their functions in an independent, informed and efficient manner, hereby ensuring oversight and monitoring of the executive management functions.

-In this regard, we highlight the mechanisms provided for in the Regulations of the Board of Directors and of the company's internal committees, in the following terms:
+In this regard, we highlight the mechanisms provided for in the Regulations of the Board of Directors and of the company's internal committees 14, in the following terms:

-- a) Board Directors, including non-executive directors, may have access to all company information in order to assess the company's performance, stance and development prospects; - b) The Chairman of the Board of Directors shall notify the Company directors, at the start of all meetings of the Board of Directors, of the most relevant resolutions and acts of the Executive Board since their last meeting, of which the other directors may not yet have been informed; - c) Minutes shall be drawn up of all Executive Board meetings by the Company Secretary, which shall be made available to any member of the Board of Directors having requested them; - d) The Chairman of the Executive Board shall, as far as possible, seek to involve non-executive directors in specific projects and acts in order to allow them to follow and maintain close contact with the Company's activities, depending on the matters involved and the specific qualifications and interests of each person; - e) All executive directors must be available to provide any clarification and information requested by nonexecutive directors; - f) The Chairman of each Internal Committee of the company must report to the Board of Directors the decisions taken by the SC which, due to their importance, must be known to the Board of Directors.
-In the case of the Executive Officers Committee, the CEO shall be entrusted with such task; - g) All members of the company's Internal Committees shall be available to provide any clarifications and information requested by the other directors; and - h) The supporting documents relating to the various items on the order of business of the company's Board and Internal Committee meetings shall be distributed by all the members in advance, allowing a timely analysis, preferably with the notice convening the meeting.
+- a) Board Directors, including non-executive directors, may have access to all company information in order to assess the company's performance, stance and development prospects; - b) The Chairman of the Board of Directors shall notify the Company directors, at the start of all meetings of the Board of Directors, of the most relevant resolutions and acts of the Executive Board since their last meeting, of which the other directors may not yet have been informed; - c) Minutes shall be drawn up of all Executive Board meetings by the Company Secretary, which shall be made available to any member of the Board of Directors having requested them; - d) The Chairman of the Executive Board shall, as far as possible, seek to involve non-executive directors in specific projects and acts in order to allow them to follow and maintain close contact with the Company's activities, depending on the matters involved and the specific qualifications and interests of each person; - e) All executive directors must be available to provide any clarification and information requested by non-executive directors; - f) The Chairmen of each of the company's Internal Committees must report to the Board of Directors the decisions taken by the respective committee which, due to their importance, must be known to the Board of Directors.
+In the case of the Executive Officers Committee, the CEO shall be entrusted with such task; - g) All members of the company's Internal Committees shall be available to provide any clarifications and information requested by the other directors; and - h) The supporting documents relating to the various items on the order of business of the company's Board and Internal Committees meetings shall be distributed to all its members in advance, granting sufficient time for their analysis, preferably with the notice convening the meeting.